Iraq Stars League: Qualification for Asian competitions

-The champions of the Iraq Stars League qualify for the subsequent season's AFC Champions League Elite league stage, while the winners of the Iraq FA Cup qualify for the AFC Champions League Two group stage.
+The champions of the Iraq Stars League qualify for the subsequent season's AFC Champions League Elite preliminary stage, while the winners of the Iraq FA Cup qualify for the AFC Champions League Two group stage.
 If the same team wins both the Stars League and the FA Cup, the Stars League runners-up qualify for the AFC Champions League Two group stage.
-The number of places allocated to Iraqi clubs in AFC competitions depends on the country's position in the AFC club competitions ranking, which is calculated based on the performance of clubs in AFC competitions over the previous four years.
+The number of places allocated to Iraqi clubs in AFC competitions depends on the country's position in the AFC club competitions ranking, which is calculated based on the performance of clubs in AFC competitions over the previous eight seasons.

 Collectively, Iraqi teams have reached nine finals of Asian club competitions.
 Before the foundation of the national league, Aliyat Al-Shorta were the first Iraqi team to participate in the Asian Champion Club Tournament in 1971 and they reached the final, but they refused to play Israeli side Maccabi Tel Aviv and took the runner-up spot.
 Al-Rasheed reached the final of the Asian Club Championship in 1989 but they lost a two-legged final on away goals to Al-Saad of Qatar.
-Al-Talaba reached the final of the 1995 Asian Cup Winners' Cup but they lost it 2–1 to Bellmare Hiratsuka, and five years later, Al-Zawraa lost the final of the same competition 1–0 to Shimizu S-Pulse in 2000.
+Al-Talaba reached the final of the 1995–96 Asian Cup Winners' Cup but they lost it 2–1 to Bellmare Hiratsuka, while Al-Zawraa lost the final of the same competition 1–0 to Shimizu S-Pulse in 2000.
 Erbil reached the final of Asia's secondary tournament, the AFC Cup, twice in 2012 and 2014 but lost both times to Al-Kuwait and Al-Qadsia respectively.
 Al-Quwa Al-Jawiya managed to win the AFC Cup when they beat Indian club Bengaluru FC 1–0 in the 2016 final, and they won the competition for the second consecutive season in 2017 by beating FC Istiklol by the same scoreline.
 They earned a joint-record third AFC Cup title with a 2–0 defeat of Altyn Asyr in 2018.

 Qualification for Arab competitions

-Iraqi clubs also participate in the Arab Club Champions Cup, which is organised by the Union of Arab Football Associations, and the AGCFF Gulf Club Champions League, which is organised by the Arab Gulf Cup Football Federation.
+The runners-up of the Iraq Stars League qualify for the Arab Club Champions Cup, which is organised by the Union of Arab Football Associations.
+The third-placed team in the Iraq Stars League and the runners-up of the Iraq FA Cup both qualify for the GFF Gulf Club Champions League, which is organised by the Gulf Football Federation.

 Al-Shorta won the inaugural edition of the Arab Club Champions Cup in 1982 by defeating Al-Nejmeh 4–2 on aggregate in the final, and Al-Rasheed won the Arab Club Champions Cup three times in a row in 1985, 1986 and 1987 making them the competition's joint-most successful side.
-Meanwhile, Duhok won the 2024–25 AGCFF Gulf Club Champions League by defeating Al-Qadsia 2–1 on aggregate in the final.
+Meanwhile, Duhok won the GFF Gulf Club Champions League in the 2024–25 season by defeating Al-Qadsia 2–1 on aggregate in the final.